Gi60s/openapi-enforcer/jekyll/guide/enforcer-exception.md

 ---
 layout: page
-title: API Reference
+title: API Reference: EnforcerException
+subtitle: Guide
 permalink: /api/enforcer-exception
 toc: true
 ---

-# EnforcerException

 This class is used to generate detailed reports about what problems exist and where.
 Take this example.